pyrocko/contrib-snufflings/README.md

     python setup.py link [arguments]

 If no `arguments` are given, all available snufflings will be linked.
-You will find the new snufflings under *panels* or *run* in snuffler's menu.
+You will find the new snufflings under *panels* or *run* in Snuffler's menu.

 Update
 ------